antoinebrias/chatbot_whaly/README.md

 - **Conversational Interface**: Ask questions about fish and receive informative responses. 💬
 - **Taxon Identification**: The chatbot identifies and provides information on specific fish taxa. 🦈
-- **Distribution Mapping**: Generates maps showing the distribution of fish species based on user queries. 🗺️
+- **Distribution Mapping**: Generates maps showing the distribution of fish species based on user queries using GBIF API. 🗺️
 - **Follow-Up Suggestions**: Offers suggestions for continuing the conversation based on user input. 🔄
 - **Adaptable**: Can be customized to provide information on other animals or data if specified. 🦋🐾